Honeywell: 1950–1970s

 In 1961, James H. Binger became Honeywell's president and in 1965 its chairman.
 Binger revamped the company sales approach, placing emphasis on profits rather than on volume.
 He stepped up the company's international expansion – it had six plants producing 12% of the company's revenue.
 He officially changed the company's corporate name from "Minneapolis-Honeywell Regulator Co." to "Honeywell", to better represent their colloquial name.
 Throughout the 1960s, Honeywell continued to acquire other businesses, including Security Burglar Alarm Company in 1969.

 In the 1970s, after one member of a group called FREE on the Minneapolis campus (U of M) of the University of Minnesota asked five major companies with local offices to explain their attitudes toward gay men and women, three responded quickly, insisting that they did not discriminate against gay people in their hiring policies.
 Only Honeywell objected to hiring gay people.
 Later in the 1970s, when faced with a denial of access to students, Honeywell "quietly [reversed] its hiring policy".

-The beginning of the 1970s saw Honeywell focus on process controls, with Honeywell merging their computer operations with GE's information systems in 1970, and later acquiring GE's process control business.
+The beginning of the 1970s saw Honeywell focus on process controls, with Honeywell merging its computer operations with GE's information systems in 1970, and later acquiring GE's process control business.
 With the acquisition, Honeywell took over responsibility for GE's ongoing Multics operating system project.
 The design and features of Multics greatly influenced the Unix operating system.
 Multics influenced many of the features of Honeywell/GE's GECOS and GCOS8 General Comprehensive Operating System operating systems.
 Honeywell, Groupe Bull, and Control Data Corporation formed a joint venture in Magnetic Peripherals Inc. which became a major player in the hard disk drive market.

 Honeywell was the worldwide leader in 14-inch disk drive technology in the OEM marketplace in the 1970s and early 1980s, especially with its SMD (Storage Module Drive) and CMD (Cartridge Module Drive).
 In the second half of the 1970s, Honeywell started to look to international markets again, acquiring the French Compagnie Internationale pour l’Informatique in 1976.
 In 1984, Honeywell formed Honeywell High Tech Trading to lease their foreign marketing and distribution to other companies abroad, in order to establish a better position in those markets.
 Under Binger's stewardship from 1961 to 1978 he expanded the company into such fields as defense, aerospace, and computing.